-4.5 Revenue reserves
+Revenue reserves

 This includes all undistributed profits and gains or losses except those included under 'capital reserves' and profits or losses relating to the current financial year appearing under 'Profit/(loss) year-to-date'.
 However, any amount written off or retained by way of providing for depreciation, renewals or diminution in value of assets, or retained by way of providing for any known risk, should not be included.
+It should also include 'other capital reserves'.
+These are any income or gains which, because of statutory or other provisions, are not available for distribution at the 'return date'.

-4.6 Profit/(loss) year-to-date
+• Profit/(loss) year-to-date